OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/one_fabricmanager.md

 VM state (libvirt): running
 ```

-## onefabric CLI
+## Fabric Manager Usage

-The onefabric CLI is the central point of control, executing commands remotely via SSH against the KVM hosts and interacting with the Fabric Manager VM using the QEMU guest agent.
+The OpenNebula NVIDIA Fabric Manager is intended to use via `onefabric` commands, the central point of control, this tool will execute commands remotely via SSH against the KVM hosts and interacting with the Fabric Manager VM using the QEMU guest agent.

-Key Commands:
+`onefabric` key Commands:

 *   `onefabric list [--csv]`: Lists NVSwitch partitions.
 Use `--csv` for script-friendly output.
 *   `onefabric activate <partition_id>`: Activates a specific hardware partition.